-inputs.
-SFAS 157 establishes a fair value

-Level 1 - Quoted prices are available in active markets for identical assets or liabilities as of the reporting date.
-Active markets are those in which transactions for the asset or liability occur in sufficient frequency and volume to provide pricing information on an ongoing basis.
+There was no transition adjustment as a result of the company's adoption of SFAS 157.
+Additional information relating to fair value measurement is discussed in Notes 2 and 6 of the Notes to Condensed Consolidated Financial Statements herein. the asset or liability occur in sufficient frequency and volume to provide pricing information on an ongoing basis.
 Level 1 primarily consists of financial instruments such as exchange-traded derivatives and listed equities.